-I was recently asked to join a press trip to Scotland, with the intention of understanding a little more about the process and thinking behind the use of repurposed oak barrels for Innis and Gunn.
-As Craft Beer continues its still steeply inclined arc through a blue sky of growth, many different facets of beer and brewing pop up get thoroughly investigated, experimented with, and promoted, some falling by the wayside as is natural.
-Brut IPA is perhaps an example of that.
-Still available here and there and some very good examples remain, but they’re not ubiquitous as they were perhaps last year.
+The opportunity to travel to Scotland and the Innis and Gunn brewery on a barrel-aged beer mission was one not to miss.
+It was a chance to learn a little more about the process and thinking behind the use of repurposed oak barrels by Innis and Gunn to create their special range of Barrel-Aged Beer, an increasingly popular niche in the Craft Beer world.
+As Craft Beer continues its steep growth, many different facets of beer and brewing do pop up, get thoroughly investigated, experimented with and promoted, with some falling by the wayside as is natural.
+Brut IPA is a good example.
+Still available here and there, some very good examples remain, but they’re not ubiquitous as they were perhaps last year.

-Barrel ageing of beer is a different prospect, however.
-If you’ve read this blog before you’ll know that Innis and Gunn are very well regarded in this field, and rightly so.
+Barrel ageing of beer is, however, a different prospect.
+If you’ve been following our beer posts you’ll know that Innis and Gunn are very well regarded in this field, and rightly so.
 Oak barrels are expensive, and for good reason.
-The wood is expensive and American white oak is one of the preferred choices.
-It imparts great flavour and aroma to liquids stored in it, which is why people will pay a lot of money for an oak barrel.
-Couple the initial cost of getting a white oak to maturity, perhaps between 80-120 years, to the sheer skill and artisanal abilities needed to get it formed into a barrel, and it’s no surprise that a single quality oak barrel can cost nearly one thousand pounds!
+The wood used for the barrels is expensive – American white oak is one of the preferred choices.
+It imparts great flavour and aroma to liquids stored in it, justifying why those in the drinks industry are willing to pay a lot of money for the right oak barrel.
+Couple the initial cost of getting a white oak barrel to maturity (perhaps between 80-120 years) with the sheer skill and artisanal abilities needed to get it formed into a barrel, and it’s no surprise that a single quality oak barrel can cost nearly one thousand pounds!

-Scotland is one of my favourite countries in the world.
-Living in London it’s sort of on my doorstep in world terms, so I should really visit more often.
-Flying up to Inverness, a small group of like-minded people and esteemed beer writers assembled and we headed off to Craigellachie to find our hotel for that evening and make our first stop at Speyside Cooperage.
+Flying up to Inverness in Scotland, a small group of like-minded people and esteemed beer writers assembled and we headed off to Craigellachie to find our hotel for that evening and make our first stop at Speyside Cooperage.

-The scale of operations at Speyside Cooperage was impressive, slightly Steampunk-like with the huge steam machines and barrel charring flamethrowers, and the Coopers marching back and forth selecting barrels that had been steamed and loosened, and then wildly (yet very skilfully) beating the hoops off and expertly dissembling them.
+The scale of operations at Speyside Cooperage was impressive, slightly Steampunk-like with the huge steam machines and barrel charring flamethrowers, the coopers marching back and forth, selecting barrels that had been steamed and loosened, then wildly (yet very skilfully) beating the hoops off and expertly dissembling them.
 Staves and hoops were checked, end plates examined, things beaten, shaved, adjusted, reassembled, resealed and then rolled over to the chap responsible for pressure testing them.
-Only when he was happy that the barrel was perfect was the barrel signed off and the Cooper then assigned to be paid for it.
+Only when he was happy that the barrel was perfect was the barrel signed off and the cooper then assigned to be paid for it.
 As with many old trades, it was piece-work, with pay being given per-barrel.
-Some Coopers were legendary for the speed and accuracy of their work!
+Some coopers were legendary for the speed and accuracy of their work!

 Amongst all the noise and flames and steam and busy coopers, (who were very tolerant of a bunch of beer journalists slightly getting in their way) we were treated to a glass of Innis and Gunn’s Original straight from the barrel.